3mdeb/news-and-ideas/blog/content/post/2020-04-30-ipxe-https.md

 It also takes a while to download (about 2GiB).
-If you do not have docker, refer to the [documentation](https://docs.docker.com/get-docker/) for your operating system how to install it Now when all the pieces are in place, launch the docker container and mount the directory with previously cloned coreboot
+If you do not have docker, refer to the [documentation](https://docs.docker.com/get-docker/) for your operating system how to install it.
+Now when all the pieces are in place, launch the docker container and mount the directory with previously cloned coreboot source:
-source:

 ```bash
 docker run --rm -it -v $PWD/coreboot:/home/coreboot/coreboot -w /home/coreboot/coreboot coreboot/coreboot-sdk:65718760fa /bin/bash